 Whittle Down goals

 The canonical Whittle Down use case is reaching Inbox Zero — this goal type was even once called Inbox Fewer.
-But it's useful for other things too!
+But it's useful for other things too, like working through a pile of things you need to sort.

 When should I use a Whittle Down goal?

 Whittle Down goals are best used when you're trying to whittle down a backlog over time.
-Similar to an Odometer, you'll want to know your daily total backlog size, which you want to be reducing over time.
+Similar to an Odometer, you'll want to know your total backlog size which you want to be reducing over time, and enter your current total each day.

 Why can't I set my rate while I'm setting up my goal?